jagdshmb/dashboard/README.md

 # eYRC Vargi Bot Dashboard
+This dashboard is done for my vargi bot project.
+It is an automated warehouse management system with two robotic arms, the system recieves the order and deliver them based on their priority.
+This dashboard display the order and its corresponding status in real time on dashboard with order map, order table, order chart.

-- A real time dashboard to display the order details and their status flag on the order map.
+- **Order map:** Which display the order details and status of the order using status flag at order location on map.
-- Order table which shows the order details and their processing status in a real time.
+- **Order table:** This tabulated the order details and their status in a real time.
-- Order chart which display and compare the time taken by the system to ship the order.
+- **Order chart:** This compares the time taken by the each order to get shipped.